Posting and maintaining signs

 The results of these inspections will dictate when it’s time to replace, or even remove, a sign.

-If the Occupational Safety and Health Administration (OSHA) adds or changes sign requirements, the facility will need to check all existing signs to ensure they meet the new rules.
+If the Occupational Safety and Health Administration (OSHA) adds or changes sign requirements, the employer will need to revisit its own signs to ensure compliance.